jpegleg/morpho-web/README.md

 It works well with many replicas, has a minimized set of dependencies and libraries, and puts security as a priority.

-## redirecting port 80
+## redirecting to HTTPS

-As of the current version, morpho-web does not redirect port 80 to 443.
-This type of redirection is to be handled "in front" of the morpho-server for now.
+Port redirection is included by default now.

+## security headers

+HSTS and security headers are inserted by default.